 Note: Some Nintendo Switch game data isn't capable of moving between internal storage and the microSD card.
 So while this update will work for the majority of data on the Switch, it won't work for all of it.
-If you want to see all details for the 10.0.0 update, click here.
+If you want to see all details, click here.

 - Select System Settings from the main Switch menu.

 - Scroll down to Data Management.

 - Select Move Data Between System / microSD Card.

 - You now have two options.
 To move game data to the microSD card, select Move to microSD Card.
 If you want to move game data from the micro SD card to internal memory, select Move to System Memory.